 Reviewers say the 2013 BMW X6’s interior is high-quality and well-made, with lots of standard features for the class.
-Its front seats are comfortable, but its rear seats don’t recline or slide forward or backward.
-Test drivers don’t say much about the iDrive infotainment controls, but in past years, they complained the system was confusing and overly complicated.
+Its front seats are comfortable, according to critics, but its rear seats don’t recline or slide forward or backward.
+Some test drivers complain that the iDrive infotainment system is confusing.

 - "From the front seats, the 2013 BMW X6 is nearly identical to the X5 upon which it is based, though sportier seats and a cushioned design for the center console (protecting knees during aggressive cornering) are unique to the X6. ...
 The outboard rear seats are reasonably comfortable but they lack any sort of adjustment." -- Edmunds

 - "The rear-seat area is only for 2, and there's little more room than in most compact cars.
 Headroom is especially tight, another side effect of the sloping roof line.
 Narrow doorways inhibit entry and exit." -- Consumer Guide (2012)

 The 2013 BMW X6 comes standard with features like push-button ignition, a power tailgate, a 10-speaker sound system with a USB jack, BMW's iDrive infotainment system and xenon adaptive headlights.
 Available features include a head-up display, a rearview camera with top view, quad-zone automatic climate control and Smart Key keyless entry.